Child Nursing BSc course highlights

 Teaching methods and assessment

 Assessment methods vary from module to module, but may include:

 - written exams

-Students will undertake six placements, lasting 4-10 weeks, plus an elective placement and a management placement.
-We ensure you will have a range of acute and community care experiences including medical, surgical, Emergency Department, Paediatric Intensive Care, neonatal wards, special school, school nursing service, health visiting, children’s community nursing team and children’s hospice.
+You will experience a range of settings including medical, surgical, Emergency Department, Paediatric Intensive Care, neonatal wards, special school, school nursing service, health visiting, children’s community nursing team and children’s hospice.

 During placements, you will be supported by experienced clinical mentors and participate in student forums.

 There is an 'elective placement' in the second year which you will arrange yourself.
 This is an opportunity to get a deeper understanding of another field of nursing, or to experience an area that you're interested in personally.

 - Neonatal units